How to sew piping for a flawless finish?

 Piping step 6

-Place the piping on the edge of the fabric , with the flat part aligned with the edge .
+Place the piping on the edge of the fabric, with the flat part aligned to the edge.

-• Pin securely following the curve of the fabric.
+• Pin firmly following the curve of the fabric.

-• Sew along the piping seam to secure it securely.
+• Sew along the piping seam to secure it properly.

-Tip : Pay attention to the corners!
-To ensure the piping fits the corners properly, make small cuts in the seam allowance .
+Tip: Watch the corners!
+To make the piping fit the corners well, make small notches in the seam allowance.

 Place the second piece of fabric